 - Single file encryption – this form of encryption is used to encrypt a single or one group of file.
 It can be encrypted using a key or password.

 - Multi-folder encryption – this form of encryption allows multiple users to access encrypted information.
 This encryption software uses shared keys for the users.

 There are many programs you can use to encrypt your computer.
-Some of the most trusted include Vera Crypt, a free encryption software for Windows, OSX and Linux, and Bit Locker, which is an encryption program built into Windows (Pro and Enterprise editions).
+Some of the most trusted include Vera Crypt, a free encryption software for Windows, macOS and Linux, and Bit Locker, which is an encryption program built into Windows (Pro and Enterprise editions).

-Step 2 – Authenticate Your Computer
+Step 2 – Authenticate your computer

 Authentication provides extra security for your computer.
 It is one of the most essential steps in protecting your computer’s privacy to reduce the risk of identity theft.